 Nevada law allows people injured at water parks to file lawsuits for money damages.
-Common accidents at Las Vegas water parks include slip-and-fall injuries, drowning injuries, food poisoning and water slide accidents.
+Common accidents at Las Vegas water parks include slip-and-fall injuries, drowning injuries, food poisoning, negligent lifeguards, and water slide accidents.

 Children, in particular, are prone to injuries at Las Vegas water parks.
 In a worst-case scenario, a water slide accident can lead to a claim under Nevada's wrongful death law.

-To help you better understand lawsuits for water park injuries in Nevada, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand lawsuits for water park injuries in Nevada, our Nevada personal injury lawyers discuss, below:

 - 1. How do I prove a Nevada water park was negligent?

 - 2. What duty of care does a Las Vegas water park owe its customers?

 - 3. Common causes of Nevada water slide injuries

 - 4. Who can I sue for my Las Vegas water park injury?